 Reading is a key skill that requires a concerted promotional effort from all teachers and educators regardless of their expertise.
 There are different reasons why students may struggle with reading skills, and students develop these skills at different rates.
 It is important to note that the current generation of students has shown readiness to adopt technology, including the use of electronic devices, games embedded in lesson plans and extra-curricular enhancements using technology-based reading aids and reward programs.

 4. Helping Students Cope with Stress to Improve Performance

 Stress is often cited as one of the reasons that students underperform and even quit school altogether.
-Identifying the sources of these stressors may be easy, considering that this is a hot-button issue especially among middle and high school students.
+Identifying the sources of these stressors may be easy, considering that this is a hot-button issue, especially among middle and high school students.
 Finding workable solutions to help students manage their stressors is a life skill that will also help them cope with life events as they head into adulthood.
-Huffington Post points out that millennials are possibly the most-stressed generation given the competitive atmosphere in schools, parental expectations and peer pressure.
+Huffington Post points out that millennials are possibly the most-stressed generation given the competitive atmosphere in schools, parental expectations, and peer pressure.
 As such, a research project on this topic is highly relevant and may prove useful for those headed to leadership positions in schools and the academe.

 5. Teaching Math for a Digital Era

-Math skills are critical to students’ success in a knowledge economy.
+Math skills are critical to a student’s success in a knowledge economy.
 The math curriculum undergoes an overhaul every few years in hopes of finding appropriate strategies to impart these skills.
 Consider presenting how these strategies have affected performance in standardized tests and standard school assessments.
 Review different math curricula to study the relevance to current needs in the job market.

-Leadership positions in the field of education require persistence, creativity, high energy and preparation.
-A master’s in educational leadership is one of the pathways that would help candidates hone their skills and expertise, and a thoughtfully chosen capstone project would serve as the foundation for a favorite advocacy as a key administrator in the school system.
+Leadership positions in the field of education require persistence, creativity, high energy, and preparation.
+A master’s in educational leadership is one of the pathways that would help candidates hone their skills and expertise, and a thoughtfully chosen capstone project would serve as the foundation for favorite advocacy as a key administrator in the school system.